spicymojo/custom-protocol-generator/README.md

-# customProtocolGenerator
+# Custom Protocol Generator
-Java app that creates a .reg file for using custom protocols in Windows
+Java app that creates a .reg file for create custom protocols in a Windows machine.
+It comes with a GUI

 ## How to use?